Roman sex was the right kind of sex — and it still is

 Although many sources tend to gloss over same-sex activity between females in Rome, it was still popular.
 This lamp clearly shows one woman performing cunnilingus on another.

 Even if a woman was thought to penetrate her female sexual partner, for example with the use of a dildo, this was still frowned upon.
 It was thought that the woman was taking the man’s role, probably dressed like a man, and likely wanted to penetrate men too.
-In Aristophanes’ anti-war comedy “Lysistrata,” women discuss using and sharing dildos while withholding sex from their partners in an effort to stop the war.
-However, the discovery of double-ended dildos indicates clearly that women were using them to penetrate each other.
+In Aristophanes’ anti-war comedy Lysistrata, women discuss using and sharing dildos while withholding sex from their partners in an effort to stop a war.
+However, the discovery of double-ended dildos suggests that women were using them to penetrate each other.

 Roman sex